-The Nexthink Act module lets you execute remote actions on the devices of the end-users.
+The Nexthink Act product lets you execute remote actions on the devices of the end-users.
 Remote actions open up many possibilities for the prevention and remediation of issues encountered by the end-users as well as for gathering additional information from devices.
-A remote action is basically a PowerShell script that can accept parameters and optionally return outputs to be stored in the Engine.
+A remote action is basically an executable script that can accept parameters and optionally return outputs to be stored in the Engine.

 Depending on the purpose of a remote action and how it is triggered, Nexthink has identified four main scenarios or use cases for remote actions:

 - Assisted service